 Instead of competing on who’s got a better life.
 Focus on competing with yourself instead, and run your own race.

-If you do that, everything with take care of itself.
+If you do that, the rest will take care of itself.

-So there are my top 5 tips on how to stop comparing yourself to others.
+So there are my top five tips on how to stop comparing yourself to others.
 Here’s a quick summary:

 - Get over-the-top passionate about something